Augmentation (music): Augmentation of intervals

 A good example of this can be seen in the left hand part of Chopin's famous E minor prelude Op.
 28, No. 4.
 Many of the chord sequences change with the top or bottom note augmenting or diminishing the next chord as the music progresses.

 An augmented chord is one which contains an augmented interval, almost invariably the 5th of the chord.
 An augmented triad is a major triad whose fifth has been raised by a chromatic semitone; it is the principal harmony of the whole tone scale.
+For example, the D♭ augmented triad contains the notes D♭—F—A.